Polish Socialist Party: History

-In 1948, Cyrankiewicz's faction of Socialists merged with the Communist Polish Workers' Party (PPR) to form the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza; PZPR), the ruling party in the People's Republic of Poland; remnants of the other faction survived on emigration in the Polish government-in-exile and because of that Polish Socialist Party was still active on emigration.
+In 1948, Cyrankiewicz's faction of Socialists merged with the Communist Polish Workers' Party (PPR) to form the Polish United Workers' Party (Polska Zjednoczona Partia Robotnicza; PZPR), the ruling party in the Polish People's Republic; remnants of the other faction survived on emigration in the Polish government-in-exile and because of that Polish Socialist Party was still active on emigration.
 Cyrankiewicz's faction isn't really treated as proper PPS.

+Refoundation and present

-A new party of the same name, which seeks to carry on the tradition of the original PPS, was established by left-wing opposition figures such as Jan Józef Lipski in 1987.
-However, the new PPS remains a marginal group within the political landscape of the Third Republic, having representation in the Sejm only between 1993 and 2001.
-However, in the 2019 Polish parliamentary election the PPS saw its leader Wojciech Konieczny elected to the Senate of Poland under the banner of The Left.
-Other members of the Sejm and the Senate later joined the PPS, which currently has two deputies and two senators.
+A new party sharing the same name, aiming to continue the legacy of the original PPS, was founded in 1987 by left-wing opposition figures like Jan Józef Lipski.
+However, the modern PPS has remained a marginal force in the political landscape of the Third Republic of Poland, holding representation in the Sejm only from 1993 to 2001, due to the lingering stigma of communism associated with Soviet occupation.
+In the 2019 Polish parliamentary election, the PPS experienced a resurgence with its leader Wojciech Konieczny being elected to the Senate of Poland as part of The Left.
+Subsequently, other members of both the Sejm and Senate joined the PPS, which now has two deputies and two senators.

 Its main propaganda outlet was the Robotnik ('The Worker') newspaper.
 The current party published the Nowy Robotnik ("The New Worker"), a continuation of the original publication, from 2003 to 2006.

 On 16 November 2020, the party founded its first foreign branch in the United Kingdom, in the city of Coventry, home to a British Polish population founded by Polish Army Exiles.

-On the 25 June 2022, the party formed an alliance with the Labour Union, Social Democracy of Poland and Freedom and Equality, to compete in the next Polish parliamentary election.
-The alliance also includes the Feminist Initiative, the Democratic Left Association (SLD), and the Working People's Movement.
+On the 25 June 2022, factions of the party formed an alliance with Social Democracy of Poland, Freedom and Equality, Labour Union and Polish Left to compete in the next Polish parliamentary election.
+The alliance also included the Feminist Initiative, the Democratic Left Association (SLD), and the Working People's Movement.
+In February 2023, after an internal conflict, PPS, together with the Labour Union, re-joined The Left.

 Ideology

-It historically advocated a mix of socialism and nationalism, and was considered to be on the left-wing on the political spectrum.
-They opposed Bolshevism, and more favored Mensheviks.
-Recently the party has self-declared itself as a democratic socialist force, and was described as a leftist party with a strong emphasis on democracy by their parliamentary leader Wojciech Konieczny.
+Historically, the party advocated for a blend of socialism and nationalism, and was generally considered to be a left-wing party on the political spectrum.
+The party opposed Bolshevism and aligned more with the Mensheviks.
+In recent years, the party has identified as a democratic socialist movement, with its parliamentary leader Wojciech Konieczny describing it as a leftist party with a strong emphasis on democracy.
+As a modern party, it distanced itself from anti-clericalism, declaring that it does not wish to wage "war against God", accepting the concordat between Poland and Vatican, along with the position of the Catholic Church in Polish society.